Δ-Decalactone

 δ-Decalactone (DDL) is a chemical compound, classified as a lactone, that naturally occurs in fruit and milk products in traces.
 It can be obtained from both chemical and biological sources.
 Chemically, it is produced from Baeyer–Villiger oxidation of delfone.
-From biomass, it can be produced via the hydrogenation of 6-amyl-α-pyrone.
+From biomass, it can be produced via the hydrogenation of 6-pentyl-α-pyrone.
 DDL has applications in food, polymer, and agricultural industries to formulate important products.

-The S-enantiomer smells good.
+The S-enantiomer has a nutty odor with a fruity undertone.
 The R-enantiomer is the main component of the warning stench of the North American porcupine.